 This section focuses on ways healthcare organizations can engage with community partners to reduce health disparities.
-Community involvement within the healthcare sphere is not a new practice due to its ability to widen organizational possibilities for care improvement; collaboration and engagement with community members are "cornerstones of efforts to improve public health" involving diverse stakeholders, health professionals and service users8,9.
-This deliberate healthcare strategy allows officials to better understand their community needs and focus on healthcare planning and implementation that address their specific community population^{17,25}.
-People remain at the forefront of healthcare efforts and improvements, leading to long-lasting relationships of engagement and resilient health systems9.
+Community involvement within the healthcare sphere is not a new practice; collaboration and engagement with community members are "cornerstones of efforts to improve public health" involving diverse stakeholders, health professionals and service users.
+This deliberate healthcare strategy allows officials to better understand their community's needs and focus on healthcare planning and implementation that address their specific community population.
+People remain at the forefront of healthcare efforts and improvements, leading to long-lasting relationships of engagement and resilient health systems.
 Resources to engage in these practices can be found in the Resource section of this document.

-Process Suggestions
+Process Recommendations